Hyrrokkin User Guide

 All files that comprise a packages are stored under a root directory which contains the package schema, named schema.json

-Hyrrokkin currently supports packages which implement nodes and configurations using javascript or python, but the interfaces are the same.
+Hyrrokkin currently supports packages which implement nodes and configurations using javascript or python, but the interfaces are consistent.

 schema.json